Skip to content

 Key Findings

-• Conflict features emerge primarily in middle-to-late layers, consistent with the hierarchical representation hypothesis in Transformers.
+• Conflict features primarily appear in the middle and late layers, consistent with the hierarchical representation hypothesis of Transformers.

-• Fine-grained knowledge pruning is critical — without it, probe accuracy degrades significantly.
+• Fine-grained knowledge pruning is critical—probing accuracy decreases significantly without it.

-• Attention guidance is more effective and requires less data than external interventions such as DPO.
+• Attention guidance is more effective than external interventions like DPO and requires less data.

 Highlights & Insights

-• The shift from black-box intervention to internal mechanism analysis represents a significant paradigm change.
+• Shifting from black-box intervention to internal mechanism analysis represents a significant paradigm shift.

-• The discovery of "conflict features" has theoretical value, explaining why LLMs tend to favor parametric knowledge.
+• The discovery of "conflict features" has theoretical value, explaining why LLMs prefer parametric knowledge.

-• The three-stage framework has a clear division of responsibilities: denoising → detection → guidance.
+• The three-stage framework (denoising → detection → guidance) is logically structured.

 Limitations & Future Work

-• Knowledge decomposition relies on an external LLM (GPT-4o), increasing inference cost.
+• Knowledge decomposition depends on an external LLM (GPT-4o), increasing costs.

-• The probe requires annotated conflict/alignment data for training.
+• The probe requires labeled conflict/aligned data for training.

-• Future work could explore inference-time conflict mitigation without fine-tuning.
+• Future work could explore training-free, inference-time conflict mitigation solutions.

-• Knowledge editing (MQuAKE, Zhong et al., 2023): provides conflict/alignment knowledge pairs.
+• Knowledge Editing (MQuAKE, Zhong et al., 2023): Provides conflicting/aligned knowledge pairs.

 • Latent space probing is a powerful tool for understanding and intervening in LLM behavior.